drmarcogir/drmarcogir/README.md

 -->

 ## ✨Highlighted✨ repositories
 - [Phenological diversity](https://github.com/drmarcogir/phenology/) Python and R code for preparing and analysing data on patterns and trends in global phenological diversity.<br> Reference: Girardello, M., Ceccherini, G., Duveiller, G., Migliavacca, M., Cescatti, A. (2024).
 Patterns and trends in the spatial heterogeneity of land surface phenology of global forests.
-Environmental Research Communications (in press)
+Environmental Research Communications (in press).

 - [Forest disturbances](https://github.com/drmarcogir/ForestAtRisk) Python code for the preparation of environmental data used for studying forest disturbances in Europe.<br> Reference: Forzieri, G., Girardello, M., Ceccherini, G., Spinoni, J., Feyen, L., Hartmann, H., Beck, P.S., Camps-Valls, G., Chirici, G., Mauri, A. and Cescatti, A., (2021).
 Emergent vulnerability to climate-driven disturbances in European forests.
 Nature communications, 12(1), pp.1-12.